 Previous assignments: Viktor joined Tradedoubler in March 2015 as Head of Group Accounting, was appointed Interim CFO in May 2016 and took on the position permanently in October 2016.
-Prior to that Viktor worked for Cision, an international PR software company roles including Group Treasurer and Business Controller.
+Prior to that Viktor worked for Cision, an international PR software company and held a number of roles including Group Treasurer and Business Controller.

 Based: Stockholm.
 Holdings: 20,000 shares.